CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

    ![](media/xxai8.png)

-1. While keeping the Azure foundry tab open in the Edge browser, open another tab within the same Edge browser and navigate to the Azure portal.
+1. While keeping the Azure Foundry tab open in the Edge browser, open another tab within the same Edge browser and navigate to the Azure portal.

 5. Browse to the resource group **AI-900-Module-13-<inject key="DeploymentID" enableCopy="false" />** , and view the Azure resources that have been created.